 You see, assuming your fund manager hits you up for a 2% fee (not cheap, but hardly unheard of), you would owe him about $55,000.
 That seems fair enough.
 After all, the fellow just made you $3.3 million.
 But there's a catch.

 That $55,000 is for the last year alone.
 You've been paying out every year along the way.
-In fact, by New Year's Day 2000, you'd have paid that rascal more like $130,000 in fees, and the lost profits on those fees would have cost you a lot more -- another $600,000 or so.
+In fact, by New Year's Day 2000, you'd have paid that rascal about $130,000 in fees, and the lost profits on those fees have cost you a lot more -- another $600,000 or so.
 And that's over 10 short years!

 That's about $730,000 -- a high price, but it gets worse.
 Imagine if you'd invested $20,000 instead of $10,000.
 You'd be paying twice as much!
 And what do you get for all that extra money -- for paying twice as much?
 Not a darn thing, as far as I can tell.

 Now, what if it turns out you're paying for nothing?
 I mean, let's face it, you're not going to buy into a miracle fund like the one I just described.
-Your fund manager won't be a genius.
-More likely, he'll be an Ivy League MBA looking to keep his job and follow the herd -- or worse.
+Your fund manager isn't a genius.
+More likely, he'll be an Ivy League MBA wanting to keep his job and follow the herd -- or worse.